-A wise man once asked 'what is a travel trailer'?
+A wise man once asked 'what is a pull-behind travel trailer'?

 Heh.
 Just kidding.
-As long as you weren't born yesterday, you probably have a good idea.
+As long as you weren't born yesterday, you probably already have a pretty good idea.

 The towable camper is by far the most popular type of RV, outselling all other types by miles.